briangershon/npm-package-minimal/README.md

 Example of publishing an NPM package to Github Packages via Github Actions.

+Published as an ESM module, not as a CommonJS module.

+## Jest testing library now has ESM support

+Jest can support ESM but requires some extra options in `packages.json` as described in the accepted answer [here](https://stackoverflow.com/questions/60372790/node-v13-jest-es6-native-support-for-modules-without-babel-or-esm).
+These changes have been made in this package.

+Also, follow along here for future Jest updates about [Meta: Native support for ES Modules](https://github.com/facebook/jest/issues/9430).

 ## How to fork this repo for your own NPM module

 * This is a template, so you can clone the repo by clicking `Use this template` in Github.